tensorflow/tensorboard/tensorboard/plugins/interactive_inference/README.md

 that takes TensorFlow Example or SequenceExample protos (data points) as inputs directly in a jupyter or colab notebook.

-You can also use What-If-Tool with your own custom prediction function that takes Tensorflow Example and produces predictions.
+You can also use What-If-Tool with a custom prediction function that takes Tensorflow examples and produces predictions.
 In this mode, you can load any model (including non-TensorFlow models) as long as your custom function's input and output specifications are correct.